gazebosim/sdf_tutorials/specify_pose/proposal.md

 go against the convention used for other elements (e.g.
 `//joint/axis/xyz`, `//inertia/ixx,...`).

-Additionally, allowing the rotation type to be represented implicitly by mutally exclusive attributes (e.g. `rpy`, `rpy_degrees`, `q_wxyz`) may complicate parsing to an extent.
+Additionally, allowing the rotation format to be represented implicitly by mutally exclusive attributes (e.g. `rpy`, `rpy_degrees`, `q_wxyz`) may complicate parsing to an extent.